imshafikul/mongodb-shell/README.md

 ## Create collection [collection is like table in relational database]
 ```
-$ db.createCollection('customers');
+db.createCollection('customers');
 // here db reffer the current database
 ```

 ## Check all colections in current Database
 ```
-$ show collections;
+show collections;
 ```
 ## Add / Insert an item into a collection
 ```
 db.customers.insert({first_name: "Shafikul", last_name: "Islam", age: 26});
 ```

-## On relational database we can only add define field value , in nosql database it is ok add new key and value
+## On relational database we can only add defined field value, But in nosql database we can add extra field {Not defined} & value as our wish
 ```
 db.customers.insert([
     {first_name: "Hridoy", last_name: "Khan", age: 21},